-Greenpeace U.S. is seeking a Foundations Relations Manager to oversee and further develop the organization’s foundation relations program, with primary responsibility for cultivating fruitful, long-term relationships with private foundations to secure significant support for Greenpeace’s U.S. campaigns.
+Greenpeace U.S. is seeking an experienced and proven Foundations Relations Manager to oversee and further develop the organization’s foundation relations program, with primary responsibility for cultivating fruitful, long-term relationships with private foundations to secure significant support for Greenpeace’s U.S. campaigns.
 This position will also be responsible for managing one international fundraising position in their efforts to raise support, primarily from private foundations based in the U.S., for key international campaigns.

-- Personally manage engagement with a portfolio of up to 75 active and prospective private foundations.
+- In collaboration with the senior management team, campaign staff, and a Foundations Relations Officer, oversee engagement with a portfolio of up to 75 active and prospective private foundations.
 In collaboration with the program staff and the Senior Management Team engagement will include: phone conversations, in-person visits, and written communications, including letters of intent, proposals, reports, and informal updates (created in collaboration with program staff and the Senior Stewardship Specialist).

 - Provide guidance on how to expand the universe of foundations that fund Greenpeace, nationally and internationally.
 A key activity will be preparing briefings for program staff and the Senior Management Team on: (1) emerging giving trends; (2) positioning Greenpeace and key programs to match the giving priorities of foundations; (3) establishing on-going conversations about environmental issues of concern to foundations and to Greenpeace; and, (4) articulating emerging issues and programs and how foundations can partner with Greenpeace to build new capacity.

 - Directly manage one international fundraising position, including assisting them in developing objectives, oversight through weekly check-ins, and conducting mid-year and year-end performance reviews.
 Other supervisory skills include: hiring, feedback, scheduling, orientation and training, termination, payroll, and other administrative tasks.